-Port B is an 8-bit bi-directional I/O port with internal pull-up resistors.
+Port B is an 8-bit bidirectional I/O port with internal pull-up resistors.
 The Port B output buffers can sink 20 mA.
 As inputs, Port B pins that are externally pulled low will source current if the pull-up resistors are activated.
-The Port B pins are tri-stated when a reset on page 92.
+The Port B pins are tri-stated when a reset condition becomes active, even if the clock is not running.